Decedis/Decedis/README.md

 - My name is Steven
 - I can be interested or curious in anything, if given the right point of view.
-- I'm currently learning Javascript, and Typescript.
-I must say, when it works it's **glorious**.
+- I'm currently deepening my knowledge of React and Typescript, and starting to learn the backend.

 <!---
 Decedis/Decedis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.